AlexusYT/MegaEngineRing/HACKING.md

 ## Developer mode

-Build system targets that are only useful for developers of this project are hidden if the `GameEngine_DEVELOPER_MODE` option is disabled.
+Build system targets that are only useful for developers of this project are hidden if the `MegaEngine_DEVELOPER_MODE` option is disabled.
 Enabling this option makes tests and other developer targets and options available.
 Not enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.